dsu-arl/event-gca-ctf-dojo/cryptography/caesar-cipher-scripting/DESCRIPTION.md

 This challenge will give you an encoded word and the amount it was shifted by during the encryption process.
 You will need to decrypt it.
 The secret word will be fairly long, so a script will come in handy!

-You can use any programming or scripting language to make your own Caesar cipher solver.
+You can use any programming or scripting language to make your own Caesar cipher verifyr.
 Here is the algorithm:

 - Get the secret word (ciphertext)